Theta-Limited/OpenAthena-Legacy-Python/README.md

 While the resolution obtained will have many decimal places of information, much of this is due to [floating point imprecision](https://www.youtube.com/watch?v=9hdFG2GcNuA) and digits beyond three significant figures can be ignored.
 The values should also be tested for correctness and not relied upon in the current version of this program.

-`Final alt dist` represents the difference in altitude from the last iterative step tracing along the constructed line and the value obtained by terrain data of the same lat./lon.
+`Approximate range to target:` represents the direct-line distance in meters from the aircraft to the target.
+This may be useful for an operator to determine if the target match is in the expected place.
+To obtain the horizontal distance, multiply this number times the cosine of theta

 `Target lat.` represents the latitude of the target to which the camera is likely aiming at.